ahsouri/ahsouri.github.io/_pages/about.md

 - Data analysis and satellite validation
 - Spatial heterogeneity modeling

-Please check my [link](/_pages/cv/"Github") or Research web pages for specific studies that I've worked on.
+Please check my [CV](cv) or Research web pages for specific studies that I've worked on.